-Essentially, the festival transports the “conversation” between flamenco and jazz – which has been going on in Spain for decades – to our shores.
-Also, it creates a platform for local artists and introduces the concept to new audiences through a yearly, live performances.
+Essentially, the festival transports the “conversation” between flamenco and jazz – which has been happening in Spain for decades – to our shores.
+Also, it creates a platform for local artists and introduces the concept to new audiences through yearly, live performances.

-The repertoire included a Spanish interpretation of You Don’t Know What Love is (inspired by Shirley Horn), an interesting interpretation of Miles Davis’s Blue and Green; Milton Nascimento’s Sin Piedad and imaginative, original compositions inspired by The Police and, of all things, Nirvana!
-Vallejo is an vivacious, engaging performer who connects with the audience on a deep level.
+The repertoire included a Spanish interpretation of You Don’t Know What Love is (inspired by Shirley Horn), an interesting interpretation of Miles Davis’s Blue and Green; Milton Nascimento’s Sin Piedad and imaginative, original compositions inspired by The Police and Nirvana!
+Vallejo is a vivacious, engaging performer who connects with the audience on a deep level.
 Also, she set the stage for the grand finale.

-After a short intermission, Chano Dominguez took to the stage.
-The Maestro played in a variety of styles: solo and as a duo with the remarkable bassist, Alexis Cuadrado.
+After a short intermission, the pianist Chano Dominguez took to the stage and performed in a variety of styles: solo, as a duo, accompanied by the bassist, Alexis Cuadrado.
 The high point of the evening occurred when flutist, Jay Rodriguez, flamenco singer Ismael Fernández, and choreographer, dancer Sonia Olla joined the duo for a breathtaking, impromptu bulería (a style that permits the greatest freedom for improvisation).

-After the show, I spoke to creator, producer Rebeca Vallejo, who assured me the Festival will return to New York in November 2017.
-Suffice it to say, the show was a smashing success however superlatives do not do it justice.
-If you have yet to experience the electricity of flamenco jazz live, do yourself a favor and turn out for the next edition of The Flame Festival.
-There is nothing that compares.
+After the show, I spoke to the creator, producer Rebeca Vallejo, who assured me the Festival will return to New York in November 2017.
+The presentation was a smashing success and superlatives fail to do it justice.
+If you have not experienced the electricity of flamenco jazz in a live setting, look for the next edition of The Flame Festival.
+Nothing compares.

 About Rebeca Vallejo